NordicESMhub/EOSC/README.md

 A [workflow Hub Github organization](https://github.com/workflowhub-eu/) has been created.

+[Workflow hub](https://workflowhub.eu/) is based on [SEEK](https://seek4science.org/),a web-based cataloguing and commons platform, for sharing heterogeneous scientific research datasets, models or simulations, processes and research outcomes.
+It preserves associations between them, along with information about the people and organisations.

+- [ro-crate](http://www.researchobject.org/ro-crate/) is a community effort to establish a lightweight approach to packaging research data with their metadata.
+It is based on schema.org annotations in JSON-LD, and aims to make best-practice in formal metadata description accessible and practical for use in a wider variety of situations, from an individual researcher working with a folder of data, to large data-intensive computational research environments.

+ro-crate objects can be downloaded from workflow hub.

 ## Workflow Hub Climate Team

 Any workflows related to the Climate community and generated within Galaxy (either with interactive JupyterLab or with Galaxy tools) can be deposited to the [Climate Team](https://workflowhub.eu/projects/18).